Dallas Tornado

-The Dallas Tornado was a soccer team based in Dallas, Texas that played in the North American Soccer League (NASL) from 1967 to 1981.
-Of the twelve teams that comprised the U.S. in 1967, the Tornado franchise played the longest–15 seasons.
+The Dallas Tornado was a soccer team based in Dallas, Texas that played in the North American Soccer League (NASL) from 1968 to 1981.

-Their home fields were Cotton Bowl (1967–1968), P.C.
+The club's home fields were Cotton Bowl (1967–1968), P.C.
 Cobb Stadium (1969), Franklin Field (1970–1971), Texas Stadium (1972–1975, 1980–1981) and Ownby Stadium on the SMU campus (1976–1979).
 The club played Indoor soccer at Reunion Arena for one season (1980–81), and hosted the two-day 1975 Regionals at Fair Park Coliseum.

 History

 1967–1971

-The franchise was one of the original clubs that played in the United Soccer Association, one of the two precursors to the NASL, in 1967.
+The franchise was one of the original clubs that played in the United Soccer Association (USA), one of the two precursors to the NASL, in 1967.
 That year overseas clubs played in U.S. cities as American teams.
 The team that played as the Dallas Tornado were Dundee United of the Scottish Football League.
+Of the twelve teams that comprised the USA in 1967, the Tornado franchise played the longest, 15 seasons.

 The following season when the USA merged with the NPSL, owners Lamar Hunt and Bill McNutt had to build a new team from scratch.
 They hired Bob Kap, a Serbian born soccer coach who had escaped with his family during the 1956 Hungarian Revolution.
 Kap had studied with Ferenc Puskás at the Soccer Academy in Hungary.
 Kap was recruited from Toronto, Canada, where he had relocated after the 1956 Revolution.

 During the first 6 months as coach, Kap traveled throughout Europe to form the new Dallas Tornado, hiring young players from England to Turkey.

 The fledgling Dallas Tornado learned to play as a team on their world tour during seven months in 1967–68, where they played 45 games in 26 countries spanning five continents.
 Their world tour took them from England to India, from Indonesia to Vietnam during the height of the war.
-The Tornado consisted 8 players from England, 5 from Norway, 2 each from Sweden and the Netherlands; there was only one American player, Jay Moore.
+The Tornado consisted of 8 players from England, 5 from Norway, 2 each from Sweden and the Netherlands; there was only one American player, Jay Moore.
 The Tornado played in front of crowds of up to 50,000, and they played several well-established teams, such as a 2–2 draw against Fenerbahçe, as well as playing Spanish second-division side Real Oviedo, and the Japan national team.
 The tour gave the new Dallas Tornado team an international face at a time when American soccer was relatively unknown; the effort resulted in a record of 10 wins, nine draws and 26 defeats.
 When the actual 1968 NASL season started, though, the exhausted Tornado quickly blew itself out; they won just two league matches all year, against four ties and 26 losses, easily the worst record in NASL history.